Explore the wonderful parks of Croatia. Get to know how beautiful the parks are that decorate Croatia.

 It’s a good thing to plan ahead when planning or going on a trip to another country, or even to discover what that certain country has to offer.
 So we decided to write a bit about mostly all national parks, parks of nature and the UNESCO protected structures that Croatia has at it’s disposal.

-Krka Waterfalls -National Park Krka Waterfalls is one of the most attractive locations in the Dalmatian area that is very easy to reach.
-It is protected since 1985, as one of eight croatian National Parks.
+-This National park is one of the most attractive locations in the Dalmatian area.
+It is protected since 1985, as one of eight Croatian National Parks.
 The park itself having various little interesting sights in and around it’s territory that will keep you occupied for a long while.
-This National Park is a true wonder since it offers it’s visitors a chance to swim next to the waterfalls (If you are brave enough 🙂 )
+This National Park is a true wonder since it offers it’s visitors a chance to swim next to the waterfalls.

-Plitvice Lakes – With its exceptional natural beauty, this area has always attracted nature lovers, and already on 8 April 1949, it was proclaimed Croatia’s first national park.
-The process of tufa formation, which results in the building of the tufa, or travertine, barriers and resulted in the creation of the lakes, is a unique universal value, for which the Plitvice Lakes were internationally recognised on 26 October 1979 with their inscription onto the UNESCO World Heritage List.
+– With its exceptional natural beauty, this area has always attracted nature lovers.
+Proclaimed Croatia’s first national park.
+The process of tufa formation, which results in the building of the tufa, or travertine, barriers and resulted in the creation of the lakes, is a unique universal value, for which the Plitvice Lakes were internationally recognized on 26 October 1979 with their inscription onto the UNESCO World Heritage List.

 The Park was founded on 11 November 1960.